 Yesterday I was weepy.
-One of those days.
-What can I say?
+It was one of those days.
+What can I say… I needed comfort.
+Comfort food.
+Healthy comfort food, at that.

 Though the sky is dreary and damp, the colors of my veggies are cheerful and appetizing.
 So please enjoy my weekend cooking endeavor – a hearty veggie soup, entirely organic, at a cost of approximately $14 for the veggies and $4 for the organic broth.